 More than 600,000+ males left Egyptian slavery under Moses (Numbers 1:46, see also our trivia on Ancient Israel).
 At least as many, and likely more of them, were alive when the Israelites entered into their inheritance.
 The place where the men were circumcised or had their trimmed parts buried (or both) was called "the hill of the foreskins" (Joshua 5:3).

-There are only two Biblical references to people who were known to be left-handed.
+There are only two references in the Bible to people who were known to be left-handed.
 Ehud was a left-handed warrior used by God to save the Israelites from being oppressed.
 He would ultimately serve as Israel's Judge for eighty years, the longest of anyone who served in such a capacity (Judges 3:14 - 30).
 The Israelite tribe of Benjamin seems to have produced an unusually large number of left-handed individuals.
-Some of them were so skilled at slinging stones that, "Every one could sling stones at a hair’s breadth, and not miss" (Judges 20:16).
+Some of them were so skilled at slinging stones that the Bible reveals, "Every one could sling stones at a hair’s breadth, and not miss" (Judges 20:16).

 Faster than a speeding chariot